The Great Battle (film): Box office

 On September 24, 6 days after its release, the film surpassed 2 million admissions, sooner than 2012 Chuseok's hit Masquerade which surpassed the milestone in 8 days.
 The film surpassed 3 million admissions two days later.
 On September 29, the film surpassed 4 million admissions after topping the box office for 10 days.
 The film maintained its position at the top of the box office charts during its second weekend, though having a 29% drop in gross with US$6.5 million from 815,042 attendance.

 The film surpassed 5 million admissions on October 6, 2018.
-During its third weekend, the film earned US$1.8 million gross from 234,886 attendance, 72% lower gross compared to its second weekend.
-The film finished third, tailing Venom and Dark Figure of Crime.
+During its third weekend, the film earned US$1.8 million gross from 234,886 attendees, 72% lower gross compared to its second weekend.
+The film finished third, trailing Venom and Dark Figure of Crime.
 The film finished in fifth place during its fourth weekend, having a 70% drop in gross compared to the previous weekend.